anushreejha/VerbToneAI/README.md

-# <p align="center"> Galena_theVoiceAssistant </p>
+# <p align="center"> VerbToneAI </p>

 # About

-Galena is a Python-based voice assistant designed to execute diverse tasks using voice commands.
+VerbToneAI is a Python-based voice assistant designed to execute diverse tasks using voice commands.
 Leveraging speech recognition, natural language processing (NLP), and other libraries, this assistant aims to interact with users seamlessly.

 ## Key Features